 We also want to acknowledge all of the teachers, school officials and staff who have guided these students to this point in their lives.
 Of course that extends to the family and friends of the young people.

 Finally, congratulations to the graduates!
 The ceremonies represent the culmination of years of study and work and they should celebrate and be celebrated.
-This is the moment when they will look back as well as forward.
 This truly is a new beginning for our high school graduates.
-Until this moment their lives have been fairly scripted — go to school, play sports, participate in activities — all to reach this one point.
+Until this moment their lives have been fairly scripted — go to school, play sports, participate in activities — all to reach this point.
 Now, they have decisions to make.
 Go to college?
 What to study?
 Where to attend?
 What career path?
 Which job to take?
 Where to live?
-These are the questions they will begin to answer and they might enjoy some guidance.

 A favorite quote came not from graduation-specific quotes, but rather from how to approach life in general: Each day you have the power to make another person’s life better or worse, choose wisely.
 Whatever the graduates do moving forward, it will involve other people.
 When one is always seeking to make other people’s lives better, he or she inevitably will make their own lives better.
 And one doesn’t need to be a graduate to take those words to heart.
 It won’t always be easy, but it’s worth the effort.
 According to Maya Angelou: I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.